 The Special Education Added Endorsement Program is for candidates who hold, or are eligible to hold, an Oregon teaching license and wish to add the special education endorsement to that license.
 The Special Education Added Endorsement Program is comprised of 32 credits of coursework and related field experiences.

 The 45 credit Special Education Added Endorsement+Master Degree Program offers the special education endorsement and a master degree in education.
 Recommendation for the endorsement requires completion of a performance assessment and passing the National Evaluation Series (NES) examination in special education in accordance with the Teacher Standards and Practices Commission.
-Candidates applying to the Special Education Added Endorsement and Added Endorsement+Master Degree programs do so through the Master’s in Education (MEd) application process.
+Candidates applying to the Special Education Added Endorsement and Added Endorsement+Master Degree programs do so through the Master’s in Education (MA/MS in Education) application process.

 Autism Spectrum Disorder (ASD) Specialist Program is designed for special educators and speech language pathologists holding a communication disorders endorsement to add the ASD Specialist designation to their Oregon teaching license.
 The complete program of study is 19 credits, including a professional portfolio.
 Courses in the ASD Program are also available to other educators wishing to gain knowledge and skills about ASD.
 Individual courses may be taken to upgrade skills and knowledge.
 Courses are delivered in hybrid format.

-The ABA‐ASD Program is a collaborative 45‐credit graduate program between Southern Oregon University (SOU) and Oregon Institute of Technology (OIT) leading to the Master’s Degree in Education (MEd) with emphases in Applied Behavior Analysis (ABA) and Autism Spectrum Disorder (ASD).
+The ABA‐ASD Program is a collaborative 45‐credit graduate program between Southern Oregon University (SOU) and Oregon Institute of Technology (OIT) leading to the Master’s Degree in Education (MA/MS in Education) with emphases in Applied Behavior Analysis (ABA) and Autism Spectrum Disorder (ASD).
 The program is designed to meet the growing demand for well‐qualified professionals who provide services for families and individuals with ASD and other social/emotional conditions needing intensive behavioral interventions.
 The curriculum is comprised of OIT’s 27 credit BCBA® course sequence and 18 credits of SOU’s ASD course sequence.
 Upon completion, graduates will receive a Master’s Degree in Education from SOU and a Graduate Certificate in Applied Behavior Analysis from OIT.
 With the Graduate Certification in ABA and requisite supervised practicum, graduates will meet eligibility requirements to take the national exam to become a certified behavior analyst.
 NOTE: Courses listed below with “ABA” prefixes are offered by Oregon Institute of Technology; “SPED” prefix courses are offered by Southern Oregon University.
 NOTE: This program does not require or lead to an Oregon teaching license.